Looking for the top shoulder exercises for men? You’ve come to the right place.

 Dumbbell Shoulder Press

-Another classic shoulder workout is the dumbbell shoulder press.
-This shoulder workout can be performed in conjunction with, or instead of, the barbell shoulder press, as they both produce similar results.
+Another classic shoulder workout that is frequently considered one of the best, is the dumbbell shoulder press.
+This shoulder exercise can be performed in conjunction with, or instead of, the barbell shoulder press, as they both produce similar results.

 By using dumbbells, however, you introduce two independently moving weights, meaning you’ll need to call upon a greater amount of surrounding supporting muscle to help with the lift.
 Naturally, this provides a greater benefit over the barbell shoulder press, so is the one we’d recommend out of the two.